Watts-Lab/task-mapping/README.md

 Author(s): Xinlan Emily Hu, Mark E. Whiting, Linnea Gandhi, Duncan J. Watts, and Abdullah Almaatouq

 ## 1. Overview

+This repository contains the data and code required to reproduce the results in `The Task Space: An Integrative Framework for Team Research`.
+This paper presents a novel multidimensional representation of tasks, in which the task performed by a group can be described along 24 quantifiable dimensions that are grounded in prior theory.
+It also presents a case study in which the 24-dimensional Task Space is used to select a set of 20 diverse tasks, and subsequently to predict heterogeneity in *group advantage* (the ability of groups to outperform an equivalent individual) across the 20 tasks.

+The data and code in this paper are divided into two distinct components:

+(1) **The Task Map**: A database of 102 tasks sourced from the interdisciplinary literature on group collaboration, annotated by human raters (sourced from Amazon Mechanical Turk) along the 24 dimensions.
+Here, the relevant empirical data is from the annotation process, and the analysis code transforms the raw ratings into final task dimensions.

+(2) **Group Advantage Integrative Experiment**: A large-scale experiment in which 1,200+ workers on Amazon Mechanical Turk are recruited to complete tasks in real time.
+We then use the 24 task dimensions to predict the extent to which groups outperform equivalent individuals (*group advantage*).
+Here, the relevant empirical data comes from this experiment, and the analysis explores the question, *when (on which tasks) do groups outperform individuals?*

 INSTRUCTIONS: The typical README serves the purpose of guiding a reader through the available material and a route to replicating the results in the research paper.
 Start by providing a brief overview of the available material and a brief guide as to how to proceed from beginning to end.